ShiroRan/sit725-2022-t1-prac7/README.md

-# sit725-2022-t1-prac2
+# sit725-2022-t1-prac3

-This is a very basic node express application that host a web application.
-This aplication tries to demonstrate a creation of very simple express app and tries to create a few api's to bring some changes in data.
+This is a demo application that tries to use a few components from materialize and through this practical we try to have some fun with Materialize and its components

 # To Run the application
 npm install